 - 1. If you need immediate medical attention, get it.
 Take pictures of visible injuries.
 You may be eligible for Assault Leave.
 (See Section 701.02 (D) of the CEA Master Agreement) - 2.
 Immediately contact your administrator, faculty representative and CEA to let them know an assault has taken place. - 3.
 Submit a completed Discipline Referral to your administrator.
 Make copies for your files. - 4.
 Refrain from making any verbal or written statements until you have been advised by CEA. - 5.
-Complete an online Work Place Injury /Incident/ Accident Exposure Report Form visit: CCS Home > Departments > Employment & Human Resources > Employee Information > HR Administration. - 6.
+Complete an online Work Place Injury /Incident/ Accident Exposure Report Form, go to: https://bit.ly/2Z0qTJr - 6.
 If you have utilized sick leave as result of injuries sustained from the assault, you may be eligible to receive Assault Leave.
-To apply visit: CCS Home>Departments>Employment & Human Resources>Employee Information>HR Administration. - Select Employee Leave of Absence> Certificated and Administrative Leave - Check all that apply: - oAssault Leave - oWorkers' Compensation - 7.
+To apply visit: CCS Home>Departments>Employment & Human Resources>Employee Information>HR Administration. - Select Employee Leave of Absence> Certificated and Administrative Leave - Check all that apply: - o Assault Leave - o Workers' Compensation - 7.
 Your principal should contact the appropriate personnel and secure written statements from all parties involved.
 You should request copies. - 8.
 As soon as possible, write a detailed statement of the incident for your personal files. - 9.
 Keep all records of the incident. - 10.
 You should keep CEA and your administrator apprised of all developments.